dontna/SmartLights-Health-Monitor/README.md

 2. Install Python dependencies:
 `pip install python-kasa`

-Modify the configuration file located at config.h.
-You need to set the process name of the game, the path to the keyboard event, and the key to exit the script.
+3. Make the necessary changes you need to in the 'config.ni' header, located in 'src/' You need to set the process name of the game, the path to the keyboard event, and optionally the key to exit the script.

-3. Make the necessary changes you need to in the 'config.h' header, located in 'src/'

 4. Open the 'config.ini' file, located in python/, and edit the ip_address to your devices ip.
 `ip_address = '192.168.1.68'`